Forcing memset to be executed against compiler optimization

 scanf("%9s", a);

-printf("%s\n", a); // changed to puts by the compilers
+printf("%s\n", a); // compiled to calling "puts" by the compilers

 memset(a, 0, sizeof a); // REMOVED by the compilers

-if turning on compiler optimization with -O2
+if turning on compiler optimization with -O2,

-It is very likely that the memset
+It is very likely that the memset function call will be removed.

 If a compiler sees that the char array is not going to be used in following code

-the compiled object file.
+generated object file.

 is unnecessary, for if the content of the array will be overwritten anyway, whey bother